How to Make Milk Kefir and its Health Benefits

 If you want to try this, I recommend using only a small portion of your kefir grains so that if they don’t react well, you still have healthy kefir grains on hand.

 Kefir grains thrive in a temperature range of 68 °F to 85 °F (20 °C to 30 °C).
 Fermenting at the lower end of this range will result in a milder taste.
 Higher temperatures will yield a tangier kefir.
 Keep in mind that fermentation time may vary depending on temperature, so monitor the process until you reach your desired taste.
-The higher the temperature the faster the ferment will proceed and the earlier you should harvest your fermented milk drink!
+The higher the temperature, the faster the fermentation will proceed, and the earlier you should harvest your fermented milk drink!

 The process of the fermentation of milk by the milk kefir grains